Create your AI that knows when to say "I don't know." Try it on your data →

 Do you need both retrieval and generation steps in a RAG implementation?

 Yes.
 You need both steps for true RAG: retrieve evidence, then generate from that evidence.
-In CustomGPT, you can call one endpoint, while retrieval settings, context assembly, and failure handling are managed for you.
+In CustomGPT.ai, retrieval settings, context assembly, and fallback behavior are managed for you.
 If you wire APIs yourself in OpenAI Assistants or Microsoft Copilot Studio, you typically configure top-k retrieval, truncation rules, and fallback behavior on your own.
+At query time, your content is chunked and embedded; the system retrieves relevant context before generation.
+If relevance confidence is low, a grounded system should ask for clarification or return a source-grounded not-found response instead of guessing.

 What retrieval methods are used in RAG systems?